Can you do a Btec and A-levels at the same time?

 Choosing between A-levels vs Btecs doesn’t have to be your only option – if you’re struggling to decide, you could do both.
 Here’s what you need to know about taking a combination of A-levels and Btecs, with advice from students who’ve done it themselves.

 What are the differences between Btecs and A-levels?Btecs and A-levels are both post-16 qualifications that provide paths to university or work.
-While A-levels remain the most popular choice, the amount of students taking vocational qualifications such as Btecs has been steadily increasing and in 2018, around a quarter of students starting university had a Btec.
+While A-levels remain the most popular choice, the amount of students taking vocational qualifications such as Btecs has been steadily increasing and more than 100,000 Btec students apply to university each year.

 When it comes to the differences between the qualifications, A-levels are more academic and classroom-based, while Btecs are designed to teach industry-specific skills and tend to focus more on coursework or projects than exams.